Headings

 ## Enabling transitions

 When presenting, you may want to transition between slides.
-To achieve this with Deckset, use the `slide-transition: true` command.
+Enable transitions with this command:

 ## Transition styles